-I am also amused whenever scientific research digs up evidence that helps settle the issue.
-The recent article in Science News, Female chimps play with dolls, puts another nail in the coffin of blaming the male chauvinist culture for gender inequality.
+It cheers me up whenever scientific research digs up evidence that helps settle the issue.
+The recent article in Science News, Female chimps play with dolls, puts another nail in the coffin of blaming an ostensibly male chauvinist culture for gender inequality.
+Here is an excerpt:

 “Although play choices of young chimps showed no evidence of being directly influenced by older chimps, young females tended to carry sticks in a manner suggestive of doll use and play-mothering,” Wrangham says.
 (Child-bearing females never played with sticks and thus didn’t model such behavior for younger chimps.)